fyngyrz/wtfm/README.md

 ## About

 **wtfm** resides on a \*NIX web server.
-It is CGI that allows you to create and maintain online \(HTML\) documentation right on the server, working in your browser.
+It is CGI that allows you to create and maintain online \(HTML, most likely, although it certainly isn't limited to HTML\) documentation right on the server, working in your browser.
 It is single creator, multiple client software;
 by this I mean that document creation is designed to be a private undertaking by the documentation author as a security matter, ideally